git-town/git-town/website/tutorial.md

 * update your master branch to the latest version on GitHub
 * cut a new feature branch from the master branch

-Running `git hack reset-passwords` achieves all this in a single command.
+Running `git town-hack reset-passwords` achieves all this in a single command.
 This gives you the best possible start for building the new feature, on top of the latest version of the code base.